gaieges/flexget-daemon/README.md

 Example Playbook
 ----------------

 Simply include in your play, pass along variables if desired.
-If `password` is not defined, one will be generated for you.
+If `flexget_password` is not defined, one will be generated for you.

 ```yaml
 - hosts: all